At least 3 Palestinians killed in Israeli military raid | Law-Order

 - Israel

-At least three Palestinians were killed on Thursday, Palestinian officials said, after Israeli security forces raided a village in the northern occupied West Bank.
+At least three Palestinian militants were killed in a shootout with Israeli troops on Thursday, the latest incident of near-daily bloodshed in the occupied West Bank.

-The Israeli military did not immediately offer comment on the raid into the village of Jaba, south of the flashpoint city of Jenin.
+The Israeli Police said troops raided the village of Jaba to apprehend suspects wanted for attacks on Israeli soldiers in the vicinity.

+The suspects opened fire on the Israeli troops, who shot back and killed three, all members of the Islamic Jihad militant group, police said.

+Police released a photo of assault rifles, pistols, ammunition and other items it said troops apprehended from the suspects.

-The Palestinian Health Ministry did not identify the dead, but said they were shot by Israeli fire during an Israeli military operation.
+The Palestinian Health Ministry identified the men as Sufyan Fakhoury, 26, Nayef Malaisha, 25 and Ahmed Fashafsha, 22, and said they were shot by Israeli fire during the military operation.

+The Jaba militant group said it opened fire and hurled explosive devices at Israeli forces after the killing of its commander, Fakhoury, a former prisoner incarcerated by Israel.
+It also claimed it shot down an Israeli drone during clashes with the army.

 For the past few months, the village of Jaba has been home to a fledgling militant group of disillusioned young Palestinians who have taken up guns against Israel's open-ended occupation, now in its 56th year.